There are 2 ways to start an IT Project:

 Committed IT Project: A committed project is a "shovel ready" project that IT is committing to finishing in a specified Quarter

-- Discuss and confirm agreement of Project Description, Need, Benefit, Approach and Project Completion criteria
+- Discuss and if possible confirm agreement of Project Description, Need, Benefit, Approach and Project Completion criteria

-- Confirm roles and responsibilities for the implementation project and (optionally when the application is operational)
+- Confirm roles and responsibilities for the implementation project and when any resulting IT Service is operational

 - Cover any other issues that the group wants to discuss (e.g., develop high level stories/tasks to complete the IT Project)